edicliuyang/DBiT-seq_FFPE/README.md

 ### 2. Identify useful pixels (pixel on tissue) from microscope image using Matlab

 Useful pixels were generated from the Matlab script.
-Basically, it divide the real tissue microscope image into 50x50 small sqaures which match with DBiT-seq pixels.
-Then, the intensity inside each pixel was calculated and only pixels have signals above a threashold will be selected.
+Basically, it divides the real tissue microscope image into 50x50 small sqaures which match with DBiT-seq pixels.
+The intensity inside each pixel was calculated and only pixels have signals above a threashold will be selected.

 There two steps:
 To run the Matlab script "Pixel_identification.m"